 Data science is one of the fastest-growing fields in America.
 Organizations are employing data scientists at a rapid rate to help them analyze increasingly large and complex data volumes.
 The proliferation of big data and the need to make sense of it all has created a vortex where all of these things exist together.
 As a result, new techniques, technologies and theories are continually being developed to run advanced analysis, and they all require development and programming to ensure a path forward.

-There’s a seemingly endless torrent of new research, white papers, and analyst reports for data professionals.
-That entails a lot of reading, and keeping up with the deluge of content is no easy task, nor is figuring out which sources to read, and which to skip past.
-With that in mind, Solutions Review has compiled this collection of the top independent blogs, researchers, and news sites we’re reading to keep tabs on the marketplace.
+There’s a seemingly endless torrent of new research, white papers, and analyst reports for data analytics leaders and data scientists.
+That entails a lot of reading, and keeping up with the deluge of content is no easy task, nor is figuring out which sources to read and which to skip past.
+With that in mind, Solutions Review has compiled this collection of the best data science blogs, researchers, and news sites we’re reading to keep tabs on the marketplace.
 These outlets cover a wide range of topics, from opinion to best practices, and include some of the top minds in the field.

 For an even longer list of resources, check out our data analytics resource library, which features our collection of vendor-agnostic content, and is updated on a regular basis.

 DataCamp is an online resource center that allows users to learn data science at your own pace.
 It features video tutorials and coding challenges on R, Python and more.
 The DataCamp blog provides information on virtually every data science-centric topic with advice on everything from how to get your first data science job to more thought-provoking articles like critical thinking in data science.
 There’s even an accompanying podcast called DataFramed, as well as a cool chat feature that allows readers to query the authors.